Skip to main content

 Register beneficiariesโ€‹

 Standard splits[] entries (variadic and tip) reference a recipient by beneficiary_id.
 Register each recipient once; the returned id is the beneficiary_id.
+(You can also declare a recipient inline on the order โ€” it is registered for you the same way.)

 curl -X POST https://api.paysera.com/checkout-project/integration/v1/split-beneficiaries \